 "In total, Mayhew's innovative work using local administrative data has resulted in many millions of pounds going to local authorities in central government grants and lottery funding."

-Their methodology for counting populations uses local administrative information coupled with algorithms and innovative modelling tools to to link and analyse data, resulting in accurate and timely information for planning, commissioning services and policy development.
+Their methodology for counting populations uses local administrative information coupled with algorithms and innovative modelling tools to link and analyse data, resulting in accurate and timely information for planning, commissioning services and policy development.

 The data they produce is far more up-to-date and has far more granularity (detail) than is possible with survey methods.
 Vitally, their method costs a fraction of the Census-based techniques.